pminmin/RoomAI/docs/Basic/README.md

 ##  Basic Concepts

-There are some basic concepts in RoomAI:

-#### 1.Player

-A player is an AI-bot;

-#### 2.Env

-The env is a environment of a game;

-#### 3.Info

-The info is the information sent by env to player, which is consisted of public states、private states and person state;

-#### 4.Action

-A player takes a action, and env forwards with this action.

-We define Player, Env, and Info as abstract classes in [roomai/abstract/Abstract.py](https://github.com/roomai/RoomAI/blob/master/roomai/abstract/Abstract.py), and all corresponding classes must extend them.

 The basic procedure of a competition is shown as follows.
 All AI-bot player receive information from env, the current player takes a action, and the env forwards with this action.

 <pre>